belongnet/sdk/docs/guides/collection.md

 Confirm the network fee payment in MetaMask to deploy your contract.

-> ⚠️ This transaction requires ETH for gas fees.
+> ⚠️ This transaction requires native token (POL/ETH/BLAST etc) for gas fees.

 ![Pay Fee](/images/confirm_fee.jpg)